 But it isn't the ending.

-I hope you're around for the ride!
+There's plenty of surprises yet to come and I hope you're around for the ride!

 E. R. Torre